- Implementation Support Agency (ISA): World Bank

 Progress by component:

-The below five procurement packages of medical equipment are planned under this component.
-The requests for bids for these packages have been launched.
-The installation of all equipment is scheduled to take place at the designated public hospitals between January and February 2026.
+Procurement of medical equipment is ongoing, with the installation of all equipment scheduled to take place at the designated public hospitals between January and February 2026.
+The procurement packages include Pediatric Intensive Care Unit (PICU) and Neonatal Intensive Care Unit (NICU) equipment, Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET), Radiology equipment and hospital furniture.
 The medical equipment will strengthen the operational capacity of public hospitals and improve access to quality care for vulnerable populations, including Lebanese and Syrian refugees.
+This, in return, will increase service demand and utilization.

 Relevant Documents: